3ksoft/krystal/docs/decisions/0008-correctness-classes.md

 Optimized constrained-decoding paths must be compared against a correctness-first oracle.

-`MASKED_DENSE` and `SPARSE` are acceptable alternatives only when they represent the same exact allowed-token semantics for the same decoder state.
+`MASKED_DENSE` is the current implemented baseline.
+Any future `SPARSE` path is acceptable only when it represents the same exact allowed-token semantics for the same decoder state.

 A performance optimization may not discard candidate probability mass before applying the constraint unless the public sampling semantics explicitly define that different behavior.